 While I don’t want to scare you, it is important to remember that serious childhood incidents take place at home every day across the country.
 They can range from simple scrapes and bumps to far more serious, and sometimes fatal accidents.

 Here are some of the 10 most common accidents involving babies and toddlers, as well as tips to avoid them:

-1. Tipping Accidents
+1. Tip-Over Accidents

-Do you know that on average, 1 child dies every 10 days and 1 injured child in the US is being sent to the emergency room every 30 minutes as a result of TV or furniture tip-over accidents?
+On average, 1 child dies every 10 days and 1 injured child in the US is being sent to the emergency room every 30 minutes as a result of TV or furniture tip-over accidents?